WolfWhitaker/SiteCrawler/README.md

 - the project moved to maven;
 - Prepared for internationalization (Now, it is possible to translate the program by editing "I18N.properties" file);
+- Added support of icu4j to make easy translation into Slavic languages.
 - Added loging system to make debugging easy;
 - Minor fixes nad changes.